jhucsf/fall2020/resources/exam2review.md

 j = a * d * g;
 ```

+Assume that

+* the CPU is superscalar
-Assume that all of the variables refer to CPU registers, and that
+* all of the variables refer to CPU registers
-the CPU has two integer multipliers, each of which is fully pipelined, and
+* the CPU has two integer multipliers, each of which is fully pipelined
-can execute a single 64-bit multiplication in 3 cycles.
-What is the mininum
+* a single multiplication requires 3 cycles

-number of cycles required for the computation to complete?
+What is the mininum number of cycles required for the computation to complete?
+Justify your answer.

 ## C: Caches